arlowatts/torys-map/worldbuilding/locations/andal/days-end/graveyard.md

 title: Graveyard
 ---

-The **Graveyard** of **Day's End** lies just outside of the town's wall to the south.
+The **Day's End Graveyard** lies just outside of the town's wall to the south.
 It is a grim place, and is always permeated by a fell presence.
 Unbeknownst to the population of Day's End, this presence is not that of the dead who are buried there; it is the dark shadow of **Oeged Naaftet Oecheisev**, an elven king turned shadow dragon lying dormant underground.
 The graves in the graveyard are dated as far back as 300 years, when Day's End was founded.

 ## The Pond